Written By: Devin Golden

 Tumor Treating Fields for Pleural Mesothelioma

-The FDA approved a tumor treating fields device called Optune Lua in 2019 under a Humanitarian Device Exemption ruling.
+Tumor treating fields is an FDA-approved treatment for pleural mesothelioma.
+The FDA approved a tumor treating fields device called Optune Lua in 2019.
 It was originally called NovoTTF-100L System.

 icon depicting an electric field

 The device sends electric fields into the patient’s chest region where the cancer is located.
-These waves disrupt the growth and division of cancer cells in the pleura and around the lungs to kill cancer cells.
+These waves disrupt the growth and division of cancer cells in the pleura and around the lungs to kill cancer.

 Pleural Mesothelioma Prognosis